creamlike1024/EasyLPAC/README.md

 Download: [GitHub Release](https://github.com/creamlike1024/EasyLPAC/releases/latest)

-System Requirement
+System requirements:
-- Windows 7+
+- Windows7+
-- macOS 12+
+- latest macOS
 - Linux: gtk3dialog?
 I'm not sure about dependencies.

 Currently, only APDUINTERFACE for pcsc and HTTPINTERFACE for curl are supported.